MBB-team/VBA-toolbox/_wiki/generativeModels.md

 where $$r \rightarrow \infty $$ to ensure that the past history of hidden states is transfered without distortion.
 Practically speaking, this can be approximated by changing the matrix `options.priors.iQx{t}` as above, with $$r$$ set to an appriately high value (e.g., $$10^4$$).

-Finally, we recommand to adjust *[VBA's Kalman backward lag]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options/#controlling-the-lagged-kalman-forward-pass)* to the order of the AR(p) process, as follows: `options.backwardLag = p ;`.
+Finally, we recommend that the *[VBA's Kalman backward lag]({{ site.baseurl }}/wiki/Controlling-the-inversion-using-VBA-options/#controlling-the-lagged-kalman-forward-pass)* be adjusted to the order of the AR(p) process, as follows: `options.backwardLag=p`.
 This is necessary to properly account for the delayed influence of the states' history.

 > Tip: The augmented state-space of AR(p) processes can be generalized to model any form of delayed dynamical system!